-If you can’t access every payroll data point in one place, you’ll benefit from rethinking your strategy
+If you can’t access every payroll data point in one place, rethink your strategy.

 Payroll is the foundation of any company, so why is it frequently so challenging for expanding organizations to manage?
-The answer comes down to visibility — or lack thereof.
-This common global payroll challenge is easily avoided; yet we often work with companies that, prior to our engagement, struggled to efficiently manage payroll deadlines, local regulations, and more.
+The answer comes down to visibility (or lack thereof).
+This common global payroll challenge is easily avoided.
+However, we often work with companies that previously struggled to efficiently manage payroll deadlines, local regulations, and more.

-In this first post in a four-part series on global payroll challenges, we’ll cover:
+This first post in our four-part series on global payroll challenges covers:

 - Why some companies struggle with global payroll management

 - The price they pay for the lack of visibility

 Hiring in another country signals good news.
 For a startup, it may be the first step toward establishing an international footprint.
 For a multinational corporation, it means more growth.
 Either way, what comes next tends to set some organizations up for trouble.
 Not surprisingly, newcomers on the international scene are particularly vulnerable to these pitfalls.